thiagohoh/PI-project/README.md

 * Deployment instructions
- - The main page will be something like this 'localhost:3000'
+ - The main page will be something like your localhost 127.1.1.1

 * Known ISSUES
 The simulation is not quite working.